Founded in 1991 | A division of the American Counseling Association

 Pre-Conference Workshops

-Pre-Conference workshops will be offered on Thursday, February 22, 2024 and are at an additional cost to the 2024 ACCA Annual Conference Sessions.
+Pre-Conference workshops will be offered on Thursday, March 5, 2026 and are at an additional cost to the 2026 ACCA Annual Conference Registration.

 Advanced Topics of College Counseling

-The Advanced Topics of College Counseling offers (4) 90 minute sessions covering the following topics: Evolving Clinical Services in College Counseling - Part I, Evolving Clinical Services in College Counseling - Part II, Supervision, and Outreach, Each session is worth 1.5 CE Hours.
+The Advanced Topics of College Counseling offers (4) 90 minute sessions covering the following topics, each session is worth 1.5 CE Hours:

 Each Advanced Topics of College Counseling session is $70 if purchased individually, if you sign up for all 4 sessions the price is discounted to $170.